aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 The `<br>` tags are replaced with newlines, and  `{transcript}` is replaced with the call transcript.

-**Note:** This prompt generates 6 insights in a single inference - summary, topic, product, resolved, callback, and agent politeness.
+**Note:** This prompt generates 7 insights in a single inference - summary, topic, product, resolved, callback, agent politeness, and actions.

 The expected output of the inference should be a single JSON object with key-value pairs, similar to the below: